CrystalDiT: A Diffusion Transformer for Crystal Generation: Related Work

 CDVAE~\cite{xie2021crystal} was among the first to predict three key components (the number and type of atoms and the lattice structure) as an initial approximation of a material's structure, which is subsequently refined using a diffusion-based approach~\cite{song2019generative,ho2020denoising}.
 DiffCSP~\cite{jiao2023diffcsp} is the first to employ a jointly equivariant diffusion paradigm (i.e., jointly diffusing the lattices and fractional coordinates) for crystal structure prediction (CSP).
 This method can be further extended to handle ab initio crystal generation by incorporating an additional discrete diffusion~\cite{austin2021structured} on atom types, with MatterGen~\cite{zeni2025generative} further refining this joint diffusion paradigm.

 Diffusion Transformers (DiT)~\cite{peebles2023scalable} have shown remarkable capabilities in learning stable crystal structures through their powerful attention mechanisms and adaptive conditioning.
 However, this expressive power also introduces significant risks of overfitting in data-limited scientific domains, where models may memorize training patterns rather than learn generalizable principles for materials discovery.
 ADiT~\cite{joshi2025all} introduces a two-stage approach that first generates latent representations of crystal structures using an autoencoder, followed by applying the DiT architecture in the latent space for structure generation.
-This method focuses on training an autoencoder capable of simultaneously handling atomic systems from both molecular and materials domains, thereby bridging the gap between molecular and materials generation tasks.

 Flow Matching techniques~\cite{lipman2022flow,lipman2024_fm_guide} have recently emerged as a highly effective alternative to diffusion models, primarily owing to their enhanced inference efficiency and the flexibility in defining prior distributions.
 In this context, FlowMM~\cite{miller2024flowmm} leverages joint Riemannian Flow Matching~\cite{chenriemannian} within Riemannian manifolds, providing improved handling of crystal periodicities.
 Subsequently, FlowLLM~\cite{sriram2024flowllm} extends this framework to large language models (LLMs), utilizing them as prior distributions for sampling the chemical formulas of meta-stable materials, with their corresponding structural configurations subsequently generated through Riemannian Flow Matching.